Detecting (emergent) continuous symmetry of criticality via subsystem's entanglement spectrum

-It means the proportional relation still holds in a subgroup (real spin).
-This can be justified by the fact that, the maximal $S$ a state can reach is $\mathcal{J}$, and the maximal-$S$ levels in the energy spectrum will then locate at the precise location of the corresponding SO($N$) IREPs.
+This means that the proportional relation still holds for a subgroup (real spin).
+This can be justified by the fact that the maximum $S$ a state can reach is $\mathcal{J}$, and the maximum $S$ levels in the spectrum are located at the precise locations of the corresponding $SO(N)$ IREPs.

-{\it{ ES in $J-Q_3$ model with emergent $SO(5)$ symmetry.-}} Directly, we explore the ES of 2D square lattice $J-Q_3$ model with emergent $SO(5)$ symmetry via measuring real spins with $SO(3)$ symmetry (see Fig.\ref{Fig2} (b)).
-Its ground-state phase diagram (Fig.\ref{Fig2} (d)) has been accurately determined by previous studies \cite{Lou2009,wangScaling2022}.
-As shown in Fig.\ref{Fig2} (b), the subsystem is a linear subregion labeled as $A$ and the remaining part is environment $B$.
-We still sample RDM via QMC and diagonalize the matrix through ED technique as we did in the dimerized Heisenberg model.
-The $J-Q_3$ Hamiltonian on the square lattice can be written as~\cite{Sandvik2007}
+{\it{ ES in the $J-Q_3$ model with emergent $SO(5)$ symmetry.-}} Directly, we explore the ES of the 2D square lattice $J-Q_3$ model with emergent $SO(5)$ symmetry by measuring real spin with $SO(3)$ symmetry (see Fig.\ref{Fig2}(a)).
+As shown in Fig.\ref{Fig2}(b), the subsystem is a linear subregion labeled $A$, and the remaining part is the environment $B$.
+We still sample the RDM via QMC and diagonalize the matrix to obtain the ES, as we did in the dimerized Heisenberg model.
+The $J-Q_3$ Hamiltonian for the square lattice can be written as~\cite{Sandvik2007}

 where $P_{ij}=\frac{1}{4}-\mathbf{S}_i\cdot \mathbf{S}_j$.